OWASP/owasp-mastg/tests-beta/android/MASVS-CRYPTO/MASTG-TEST-0x14-23.md

 The cipher padding used in a security sensitive context should be carefully selected, otherwise it can be used to compromise the confidentiality, integrity and authenticity of the encrypted data.

 In the case of symmetric block ciphers, a secure padding scheme is used to prevent that the last block is not filled data that could be exploited by the adversary.
-In the case of assymetric encryption (e.g., `RSA`), padding scheme is required to prevent deterministic encryption, i.e., that a specific plaintext always results in the same ciphertext.
+In the case of asymmetric encryption (e.g., `RSA`), padding scheme is required to prevent deterministic encryption, i.e., that a specific plaintext always results in the same ciphertext.

-Check the [documentation on attacks agains padding](../../../Document/0x04g-Testing-Cryptography.md#Padding-Oracle-Attacks-due-to-Weaker-Padding-or-Block-Operation-Implementations) for more complete examples.
+Check the [documentation on attacks against padding](../../../Document/0x04g-Testing-Cryptography.md#Padding-Oracle-Attacks-due-to-Weaker-Padding-or-Block-Operation-Implementations) for more complete examples.

-There are exceptions to this, as is the case of the [android recommended cipher](https://developer.android.com/privacy-and-security/cryptography#choose-algorithm) `AES/GCM/NoPadding`, in which `GCM` mode uses part of the authentication tag as padding for the blocs.
+There are exceptions to this, as is the case of the [android recommended cipher](https://developer.android.com/privacy-and-security/cryptography#choose-algorithm) `AES/GCM/NoPadding`, in which `GCM` mode uses part of the authentication tag as padding for the blocks.

 ## Steps